Clinical Nutrition System

 Her RD's assessment revealed a diet high in refined carbohydrates and low in both protein and fiber — a pattern that creates chronic postprandial glucose spikes and drives progressive insulin resistance.
 She was a candidate for structured meal replacement as part of a broader lifestyle intervention.

-The Essential Plus System's T3 positioning targets exactly her metabolic profile.
-Chlorogenic acid from sunflower supports postprandial glucose modulation through inhibition of hepatic glucose-6-phosphatase.
-The prebiotic arabinoxylan and PHGG fiber system improves gut microbiome diversity — increasingly recognized as a key driver of insulin sensitivity.
-And the 26g protein system replaces a refined-carbohydrate meal with a high-satiety, low-glycemic alternative that supports sustainable weight management without pharmacotherapy.
+Metabolism Plus's T3 positioning targets exactly her metabolic profile.
+Chlorogenic acid from sunflower (~800mg per serving) supports postprandial glucose modulation through inhibition of hepatic glucose-6-phosphatase.
+The multi-source soluble fiber system (resistant dextrin, PHGG, and acacia gum) improves gut microbiome diversity — increasingly recognized as a key driver of insulin sensitivity.
+And the 29g four-source protein blend including 2g free-form L-leucine replaces a refined-carbohydrate meal with a high-satiety, low-glycemic alternative that supports sustainable weight management without pharmacotherapy.

 Sandra's story matters beyond her individual case.
 The T3 population represents the largest addressable market — 96M+ Americans — and the one where nutritional intervention has its highest preventive ROI.
 Catching these patients before the GLP-1 threshold is reached is both clinically superior and economically rational.